khilang/khi/reference.md

 followed by a [word](#word), [transcription](#transcription) or [text block](#text-block)
 which represents the string attribute value.
 A parameter is represented by an appended colon `:`, followed by the corresponding argument.
 There cannot be whitespace before or between the colon `:` and argument.
-A pattern with zero parameters is represented by a plain tag.

 The arguments form a tuple.
 The possible arguments are those that can be applied to a tuple.